johnolos/rust-workshop/README.md

 Start by cloning the repo and and familiarize yourself with the code.

 The whole synthesizer will be implemented within the closure function `synth` located in `./main.rs`.
 This function will be called by the audioprocessing thread for each new sample to be generated.
-The function takes one argument.
-`action` that is an Option of `i32`

-Hele synthesizeren din skal defineres inne i closure-funksjonen `synth` i `./main.rs`.
-Denne funksjonen skal kalles av audioprosesseringstråden for hver nye sample som skal genereres, og funksjonen tar imot tre argumenter: funksjonens kjøretid, `t`; tid siden sist gang funksjonen ble kalt, `dt`, samt `action`, som inneholder en `KeyAction` dersom en knapp på tastaturet er trykket ned.
-Funksjonen skal returnere et flyttall som representerer oscillatorens utgangssignal.
+The function takes one argument,`action`, that is an Option of `i32` which is a number from 0 to 15.
+This value corresponds to key currently being pressed.
+The `synth` function returns a value representing the oscillators output signal. _We will not need to worry about this argument until task three._

 <details>
 <summary>Hint</summary>